How To Build Your First Multi-Vendor Ecommerce Website (Full Guide)

 Recommended settings

-Other than that, you don’t have to change the settings for General, Labels, Advanced, and Pro Dashboard.
+• Keeping default settings for General, Labels, Advanced, and Pro Dashboard.

 5. Forms: Configuring the functionality of various forms